A Circuit Breaker

 A circuit breaker is a safety device to prevent damage to devices in a circuit, such as electric motors, and wiring when the current flowing through the electrical circuit supersedes its design limits.
 It does this by removing the current from a circuit when an unsafe condition arises.
 Unlike a switch, a circuit breaker automatically does this and shuts off the power immediately, or darn close to immediately.
 In this way it works as an automatic service protection device.

 A switch is typically used as an isolator, turning power on and off to a particular device.
 A circuit breaker, on the other hand, can be used to protect a circuit that contains many switches or devices.
 An exception to this is a disconnect switch, which is used to connect or disconnect power to an entire control panel, or machine.

 Simply put, a switch is designed to switch power on and off, a circuit breaker “breaks” the circuit in an overload or fault condition.
 Switches switch and breakers break.
 These differences are crucial to understanding their safety and practicality.

 The BIG Difference

-When it’s all said and done, a big reason NOT to use a circuit breaker as a switch is a question of endurance.
-Switches are designed for a high number of operations, how many times the switch is turned on and off .
-Circuit breakers are not rated for nearly the same amount of operations.
+When it’s all said and done, a big reason NOT to use a circuit breaker as a disconnect switch is a question of endurance.
+Disconnect switches are designed for a high number of operations, how many times the disconnect switch is turned on and off .
+Circuit breakers are typically not rated for nearly the same amount of operations.

 A miniature circuit breaker is a deceiving simple device.
 It is a much more complicated device, with more parts, than a switch.
 Cycling a breaker on and off numerous times will result in its eventual failure.